echo0721/Sharepoint-Java-API/README.md

 ## Spring boot

-This library support spring boot, you can pack the jar by the following command and run the jar by "ava -jar target/Sharepoint-Java-API-XX.jar" so the embedded server will listen to port 8080
+This library support spring boot, you can pack the jar by the following command and run the jar by "ava -jar target/Sharepoint-Java-API-XX.jar" so the embedded server will listen to port 7654.
+Finally, you can browse to localhost:7654/getToken?domain=quantr&username=peter@quantr.hk&password=xxx

 ```
 mvn -P spring clean package